Ben Affleck is leaving the Batsuit behind.

 Shame really, because Affleck wasn’t a bad Batman, he was simply a casualty of a couple of sub-par movies and a turbulent private life.
-Either way, the upcoming Matt Reeves-directed Batman movie might have to be its own thang, a standalone film separate from the DCEU.
-Essentially, that means: no Battfleck.
+Either way, the upcoming Matt Reeves-directed The Batman will be an Affleck-free zone.

 So who then?
 Who is to step up to the plate?
 Which brave soul shall take up the mantle of one of Hollywood’s most revered action roles?
 Well, I’VE GOT A FEW IDEAS: